TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 If you have been incarcerated and feel your rights in any regard have been violated, you can seek counsel from our Las Vegas criminal defense attorney.
 Constitutional rights are extended to all citizens no matter what, so if prison officers don’t afford these protections to you, then you have a right to a lawsuit.

-• What Should I Expect from a Criminal Defense Lawyer?
+• What Should I Expect from a Criminal Defense Attorney?

 When hiring an attorney for your criminal case, you can expect someone who will conduct their own investigation, speak up for your rights, and attempt to negotiate your charges.